-Consider a two-dimensional, plane stress problem involving a long rectangular beam subjected to uniform tensile forces
+Consider a two-dimensional, plane stress problem involving a long rectangular beam subjected to uniform tensile forces at both ends, as shown below.

 This case can be viewed as a Saint-Venant approximation of a more general situation with nonuniform end loading.
 In this interpretation, the actual distributed end tractions are replaced by statically equivalent uniform forces, and the resulting solution is valid in regions sufficiently far from the loaded ends.